What Is a Normal Walking Heart Rate?

 Advertisement

-For example, a 50-year-old person's maximum heart rate would be 220 - 50 = 170 beats per minute (bpm).
+For example, a 50-year-old's maximum heart rate would be 220 - 50 = 170 beats per minute (bpm).
+Then, you can use your MHR to figure out your target walking or even running heart rate zone:

 Advertisement

-How to Determine Your Target Heart Rate Range
+How to Determine Your Target Heart Rate Range for Moderate-Intensity Walking

-To find the lower end of your target heart rate: Subtract your age from 220, and then multiply it by 0.50.
+To find the lower end of your target heart rate: Subtract your age from 220, and then multiply that number by 0.50.
 For example, a 50-year-old person's would be 220 - 50 = 170 bpm x 0.50 = 85 bpm.

-To find the higher end of your target heart rate: Subtract your age from 220, and then multiply it by 0.85.
-For example, a 50-year-old person's would be 220 - 50 = 170 bpm x 0.85 = 144.5 bpm
+To find the higher end of your target heart rate: Subtract your age from 220, and then multiply that number by 0.85.
+For example, a 50-year-old person's would be 220 - 50 = 170 bpm x 0.70 = 119 bpm.

-You can do the math yourself, or you can check the heart rate chart below from the AHA, which also offers target heart rate zones.
-(Note: These numbers are by no means definitive, so use them only as a general guide.)
+You can do the math above yourself, or you can check the heart rate chart below from the AHA, which also offers target heart rate zones.
+(Note: These numbers are by no means definitive, so use them as a general guide.)

 Safe Target and Maximum Heart Rates by Age